IamPiyushChauhan/almabetter-capstone-project-backend-bookmyshow/README.md

 proving this project.

 ## Backend Server
 The main directory contains the code for the frontend node server.
-To start the backend server, navigate to the client directory and run npm run dev. proving this project.
+To start the backend server, navigate to the client directory and run npm start. proving this project.

 ## Changelog